HEFTIEProject/zarr-benchmarks/docs/index.md

 ![Shuffle vs write time with a shorter write time for shuffle than for no shuffle](assets/shuffle_write.png)

-Setting the _shuffle_ configuration to "shuffle" increases the compression ratio for imagaing data from ~1.5 to ~1.9, and does not substatially change the read or write times.
+Setting the _shuffle_ configuration to "shuffle" increases the compression ratio for imaging data from ~1.5 to ~1.9, and does not substatially change the read or write times.
 We found that different shuffle options have different outcomes for different types of data however.

 ### Chunk size